Media Research Center: Viewpoints

 The MRC has been a critic of the video game industry, arguing that there is a link between violent videogames and real-world violence; in this capacity, they (along with the Parents Television Council, a subsidiary) were invited to President Donald Trump's 2018 summit on video games and gun violence.
 MRC released a report in 2007 claiming that the network morning shows devoted more airtime to covering Democratic presidential candidates than Republican ones for the 2008 election.
 Producers for such shows criticized the MRC's methodology as flawed.
 During the 2008 US presidential election, MRC claimed that the vast majority of news stories about Democratic presidential candidate Barack Obama had a positive slant.
 MRC president Bozell praised MSNBC for having David Gregory replace Chris Matthews and Keith Olbermann as political coverage anchor beginning September 8, 2008, but MSNBC president Phil Griffin disputed the statements by Bozell and others who have accused the network of liberal bias.

-On December 22, 2011, Media Research Center president Bozell appeared on Fox News and suggested U.S. president Barack Obama looked like a "skinny ghetto crackhead".
+On December 22, 2011, MRC president Bozell appeared on Fox News and suggested U.S. president Barack Obama looked like a "skinny ghetto crackhead".
 Bozell was an outspoken critic of Donald Trump during the 2016 Republican primaries, describing him as "the greatest charlatan of them all", "a "huckster" and "shameless self-promoter".
 He said, "God help this country if this man were president."
 After Trump clinched the Republican nomination, Bozell attacked the media for their "hatred" of Trump.
 Politico noted, "The paradox here is that Bozell was once more antagonistic toward the president than any journalist."
 Bozell singled out Jake Tapper for being "one of the worst offenders" in coverage of Trump.
 However, several senior MRC staff told Politico that they considered Tapper a model of fairness, although that viewpoint has since changed.